 Hosea Announces Israel’s Punishment

-1 Do not rejoice, Israel, joyful like other nations;
+1 Do not rejoice, Israel, joyfully like other nations,

 for you were unfaithful to your God.